lijoejohn/robobob/README.md

    `yarn build`
    `yarn preview`

-   The vite preview command will boot up local static web server that serves the files from dist at http://localhost:4173.
+   The vite preview command will boot up the local static web server that serves the files from dist at http://localhost:4173.
 It's an easy way to check if the production build looks OK in your local environment. (https://stackoverflow.com/questions/71703933/what-is-the-difference-between-vite-and-vite-preview)

 2. To run the unit test cases
    `yarn test`